An Adelaide to Perth road trip is one of the most interesting drives you can do in Australia.

 Try and stop every 4 hours for a short break!
 Obviously, doing a road trip in Australia you should be stopping a lot anyway to check out the great scenery!

-Before doing any road trip in Australia, ensure that you have proper travel insurance!
-I use World Nomads to keep me safe on the road, it’s designed for backpackers and adventurous travellers.
+Before doing any drive in Australia, ensure that you have proper travel insurance!
+I use SafetyWing to keep me safe on the road, it’s designed for backpackers and adventurous travellers.

 This is a shame because the trip takes you through some of the most beautiful places to visit in Australia!